 The portrayal of Munch’s emotional response to a scene would go on to form the foundation of the works produced by Expressionists.
 By the start of 1905, Munch was spending a lot of time in Germany, which put him into direct contact with the movement.
 There, his themes of alienation in his work developed, which fascinated Expressionist painters and became a central feature within Contemporary art.
 Today, two versions of The Scream exist, with one located at the Munch Museum in Oslo and the other at the Oslo National Gallery.

 Wassily Kandinsky (1866 – 1944)

-An important figure of the Der Blaue Reiter group was the Russian Wassily Kandinsky, who founded the group and produced the German Expressionism Art piece that gave the group its name.
-A pioneer in abstraction within modern art, Kandinsky went on to create artworks that acted as a bridge between the Post-Impressionist and Expressionist movements.
+An important figure of the Der Blaue Reiter group was the Russian painter Wassily Kandinsky, who founded the group and produced the German Expressionism art piece that gave the group its name.
+A pioneer inabstraction within Modern art, Kandinsky went on to create artworks that acted as a bridge between the post-Impressionism and Expressionism movements.
 Due to this, his work went encountered some stylistic changes, as it developed from realistic and natural to geometric and abstracted.

-Kandinsky’s first and subsequently most important Expressionist work was painted in 1903 and titled Der Blaue Reiter (The Blue Rider), which was used as the name for the Expressionist group.
-This artwork exists as an excellent example of Kandinsky’s shift between artistic movements and styles, as it demonstrates both his Impressionist and Expressionist influences.
+Kandinsky’s first and most important Expressionist work was painted in 1903 and was titled Der Blaue Reiter (The Blue Rider), which was used as the name for the Expressionist group.
+This artwork exists as an excellent example of Kandinsky’s shift between artistic movements and styles since it demonstrates both his Impressionist and Expressionist influences.
 Impressionism is shown through the techniques and style, while Expressionism is seen through the thick and bold colors, as well as the rough brushstrokes.

 Der Blaue Reiter (‘The Blue Rider’, 1903) by Wassily Kandinsky; Wassily Kandinsky, Public domain, via Wikimedia Commons